Ezku/equanimous-tribble/content/3-empirical-study/4-findings.md

 ## How is the daily structured? {#daily-structure}

+We can observe from \ref{daily-segment-lengths} that no two dailies followed exactly the same structure.
+However, clear tendencies could be observed.
+In this section we first describe a prototypical example of a daily and proceed to paint a picture of how the daily came to be structured the way we observed.

-This section describes the structure of a daily as it appears based on the segment analysis described in \ref{research-methodology}.
-No two dailies followed exactly the same structure, but there were clear tendencies to be observed.
+An overview of the structure of a daily is afforded to us by the segment analysis described in \ref{research-methodology}.
 Let us consider daily `03` as a prototypical example, as it has close to average duration, attendees and a clear segment outline.
 The outline can be seen in table \ref{daily-03-outline}.

 **Segment**        | **Duration**
 -------------------+---------